-Lately every single PCOS client I am working with is coming to me telling me that her doctor prescribed the Keto diet to reverse her PCOS.
+Lately, all my PCOS clients are telling me that her doctor prescribed the Keto diet to reverse her PCOS.
 I must admit I am not surprised as it happened to me too!
-I remember feeling confused and thinking well ok as a pharmacist I know Keto has its place especially in treatment of certain conditions but as someone who suffered from an eating disorder in the past such a highly restrictive diet can be dangerous and can put me back into binge mode and the idea of eating so many high fat foods was not appealing especially when I struggled for so long to understand my body and what it needs.
+I know Keto has its place especially in the treatment of certain conditions such as epilepsy.
+But as someone who suffered from an eating disorder in the past, such a highly restrictive diet can be dangerous and can put me back into binge mode.
+Furthermore, the idea of eating so many high-fat foods was not appealing especially when I struggled for so long to understand my body and what it needs.

-My doctor recommended a nutritionist who specialised in keto – 2 weeks in I felt so bad I wanted to cry.
+My doctor recommended a nutritionist who specialized in keto – 2 weeks in I felt so bad I wanted to cry.
 That is when I decided to write my master thesis on PCOS.
-Since then I have gone on to study functional hormone health and actually really understand the effects of keto on hormones.
+Since then I have gone on to study functional hormone health.
+And this is why I decided to write this article.

 By starving your body from carbohydrates your body is forced to switch to using fat for fuel.
 Whilst doing keto you also need to be mindful of how much protein you are consuming as protein is converted to carbohydrates.

 Research has proven that this diet can significantly improve symptoms of epilepsy, lower insulin levels and improve insulin resistance, lower blood sugar and help with weight loss.

 So now you are probably thinking YESSSSS That is exactly what I need! ….
 Hold your horses not so fast!!

 The Keto diet is shown to Make some PCOS symptoms worse

 Our body’s preferred source of energy is sugar, when our sugar levels get too low this puts our body under stress.
 As a result, our adrenal glands can start producing higher quantities of cortisol (cortisol is our primary stress hormone and is also a fat-storing hormone).